pivotal/docs-tap/scc/config-deploy-multi-env.hbs.md

 # Configure and deploy to multiple environments with custom parameters

-This topic describes how to  use carvel packages, Git repositories, and FluxCD to deploy workloads to multiple environments with Supply Chain Choreographer.
+This topic describes how to  use carvel packages, Git repositories, and Flux CD to deploy workloads to multiple environments with Supply Chain Choreographer.
 By using a continuous delivery (CD) tool, you can apply Carvel packages to a runtime.

-FluxCD is the VMware recommended CD tool.
+Flux CD is the VMware recommended CD tool.
 You can configure different parameters for each environment, such as replicas or host names.
-When you edit package parameters and commit them to a Git repository, FluxCD watches the Git repository and applies the package to your runtime environments.
+When you edit package parameters and commit them to a Git repository, Flux CD watches the Git repository and applies the package to your runtime environments.

 ## <a id="prerecs"></a> Feature limits